texasdan1/llm-bootcamp-build-2023/README.md

 ---

-For questions and comments about this repository, please reach out to [Dash](dash.desai@snowflake.com).
+If you have any questions or issues, please post them under [Issues](https://github.com/Snowflake-Labs/llm-bootcamp-build-2023/issues).
+Our team will be moderating and will be able to assist you.